myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-09-01T02:40:32.783Z
+>
+> @redsolver.dev Are you busy working on your infrastructure these days?

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-08-31T16:10:06.295Z
 >
 > Powodzenia :)